What to Do When Your Insurance Claim is Denied: Tips from A Portland Injury Lawyer

 Insurance companies have a vested interest in denying claims.
-This doesn’t mean they’re dishonest, but an Oregon insurance lawyer will tell you, insurance companies only have to find a small area of doubt in your claim to issue a denial.
+This doesn’t mean they’re dishonest, but an Oregon insurance lawyer will tell you, that insurance companies only have to find a small area of doubt in your claim to issue a denial.
 This is a starting point, however, and it’s important not to give in too easily, as many people do.
 If you have an Oregon insurance lawyer fighting your case, the insurance company will probably become far more reasonable, and far more quickly.

 Why deny my Portland injury claim in the first place?